LubinKerhuel/hugo/content/home/experience.md

     - Design and realisation of an electronic board (sensor, signal processing, data transmission) for measuring human head's 3D acceleration.
     - Design and realization of a miniature vestibular implant for small mammal.
 - Applied math : Linear Analysis (PCA, LDA) to extract relevant information from large measurement database.
-Script to generate automatic report throught matlab and LaTeX."""
+Script to generate automatic report through MATLAB and LaTeX."""

 [[experience]]